eellama/Team-2-MICB-475-2026/README.md

 - do we need a project timeline in the proposal?
 - *internal* (is there a better way to format this readme i.e. separate pre- and post-meeting notes)
 - Lit review people: look at if there has been past literature discussing HIV, IL-6, and impacts on microbiome
+- Lit review: Short paragraph to describe the original dataset

 # Agenda/Notes for Feb 3 Meeting
 **Decide on a research question:**